Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Examples

 \subsection{Tangent space PCA}

 Thanks to the high composability of the Julia ecosystem and the design of the \lstinline!Manifolds.jl! library, it is very easy to compose independent libraries to achieve new functionality.
-For example, tangent space principal component analysis (PCA) described by~\cite{fletcher_principal_2004} can be split into 1) computing the Riemannian center of mass and coordinates of tangent vectors using \lstinline!Manifolds.jl! and 2) calculation of PCA vectors using \lstinline!MultivariateStats.jl!.
+For example, tangent space principal component analysis (PCA) described by~\cite{fletcher_principal_2004} can be split into 1) computing the Riemannian centers of mass and coordinates of tangent vectors using \lstinline!Manifolds.jl! and 2) calculation of PCA vectors using \lstinline!MultivariateStats.jl!.
 Using a $d$-dimensional manifold, tangent vectors might be stored in a format different from the $d$-dimensional vector.
-The interface \lstinline!ManifoldsBase.jl! provides \lstinline!get_coordinates! to obtain a $d$-dimensional representation and \lstinline!get_vector! to reconstruct the tangent space format.
+The interface \lstinline!ManifoldsBase.jl! provides \lstinline!c = get_coordinates(M, p, X, B)! to obtain a $d$-dimensional representation and \lstinline!X = get_vector(M, p, x, B)! to reconstruct the tangent space format.
 For example tangent vectors from $\tspace{p}{\Sn{2}}$ are stored as vectors $X$ orthogonal to $p$ (in $\Rn{3}$) and they have a representation in 2 coordinates.
+Both these functions require a basis \lstinline!B!, which can be a full set of vectors in a \lstinline!CachedBasis! or a memory-efficient type to represent a deterministic function of a \lstinline!DefaultOrthonormalBasis! to not store the basis explicitly.
 The whole procedure is demonstrated by the following code.